 Yes, this is safe to use long term as long as you don’t see any redness or irritation.
 As with any homemade beauty products, keep an eye out for changes in your skin and hair (such as redness, acne, hair loss, etc.) and stop using it immediately if some signs of irritation crop up.

-I haven’t tried this recipe with mayo, so I can’t say for sure if it will work.
-I wouldnโt add it to the recipe itself, just combine it with the portion of oil you are going to apply at the time.
+I wouldn’t add it to the recipe itself, just combine it with the portion of oil you are going to apply at the time.
+Here is a homemade mayo mask recipe.
 Feel free to add any natural ingredients you like, and let us know how it goes in the comments!

 If your hair is dry or damaged, you can use this twice a week until your hair feels softer and more manageable.
 For regular maintenance, use it once every week or two to replenish the moisture you lose from heat styling.